|

 (empty) is <>/data/

-Names (without a slash / ) are always
+Names (without an end slash / )

 e.g